CYBEX-P/cybex/Markdown and openAPI/Cybex-P API Module.md

 - ***validate_user()*** :
 	- Works equivalently to   ***validate_org()*** , Just with returning a user object is the token is valid

+- # <small>config</small>
+`config` deals with initializing the an organization object and it's required keys within the `Cybex-P API`.

+Classes:
+-	***AddConfig()***

-# <small> Identity </small>
+-	# <small> Identity </small>
 `Identity` contains functionality to handle various responsibilities of user and organization management, authentication, and access control list modification.
+Every class in the `Identity` source code is decorated with the ***validate_user()*** and ***exception_handler()*** functions from `Common` to assist with authentication and exception handling capabilities.

+Classes:
 -	***CreateOrg()*** :
 	-	Takes a request to register and create an organization in Cybex-P.
 - ***CreateUser()*** :
 	- 	Takes a request to register and create an user in Cybex-P.
 - ***OrgAddUser()*** :
-	- foo
+	- Appends a new user to an organization.
+Users can be appended in one of three different privilege categories to an organization object:
+		- **admin** : add the user as a new admin to the org
+		- **user** : add the user as a new general user under the org
+		- **acl** : add the user as a general user under the organizations access control list (acl)
 - ***OrgInfo()*** :
-	- foo
+	- Returns information of an organization based on the request.
+This function can return information on the list of admins, users, and users under the organizations access control list.
+The user making the request must have admin privileges of their organization.
 -	***OrgDelUser()*** :
-	-	foo
+	-	Takes a request to remove a user from the acl or admin privileges of an organization.
+If the user is delete from the general user category of an orgnization, that user is removed from the organization as a whole and does not exist in the list of users.
+Must have admin privileges to request
 -	***OrgsAdminOf()*** :
+	-	Provides a list of organizations that a user is an admin to
-	-	foo
+-	***OrgsUserOf()*** :
+	-	Provides a list of organizations that a user exist under
--	***
+-	***UserInfoSelf()*** :
+	-	Provides information on the current user

-The following are *decorator functions* used across multiple modules of the `Cybex-P API Module` to assist with various responsibilities:
+The following are *decorator functions* ***deprecated*** or previous functions in the source code:
 >- ***validate_token()*** - Decorator function that checks the validity of a token, failures will return a response code of 401. tokens are received from request_data["token"] of a user request,
 >- ***extract_request_data()*** - Decorator function that grabs the data from the falcon request objected and passes it to the decorated function as *'request_data'*.
 The *required_fields* parameter is often used with the decorator to properly extract certain pieces of data within a query; otherwise, the request_data will only contain the timestamp of the call.
 >- ***exception_handler()*** - This decorator function is in tandem with almost all other functions and API endpoint calls in the API module. the exception handler signals on any errors such as a bad HTTP request, Invalid input, and if the backend is currently down and/or not working properly.
 > - ***early_return()*** - Utility dectorator used by other decorators as a way to early return from any function call if a decorator calls for an early return.
 > - ***get_org_object()*** - checks to see if the key `org_hash` is present within the argument `request_data`.
 If it fails, then a response code 400 is returned.
 This decorator will pull *'org_hash'* from *request_data["org_hash"]* and place the org tahoe object under *org_object*.

-# Miscellaneous
-foo